izukune/izukune/README.md

-Hello.
-I am a graduate student studying Artificial Intelligence.
+Hello!!😄 I am a graduate student studying Artificial Intelligence.

 In the future I would like to work as an AI engineer and develop new AI models.